kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

+- **Dialog Background Color Fix (Apr 15, 2025):** Removed explicit Tailwind background classes (`bg-white`, `dark:bg-neutral-900`) from `LogScoreDialog.tsx`'s `Dialog.Content`.
+This allows Radix UI Themes to correctly apply the theme-appropriate background color, resolving an issue where the dialog had an off-theme background.
+The delete confirmation dialog in `WodTable.tsx` still needs investigation as it doesn't use explicit overrides but shows an incorrect background.
 - **Log Score UI Refactor: Popover to Dialog (Apr 15, 2025):** Replaced the score logging/editing Popover (`LogScorePopover.tsx`) with a centered Modal Dialog (`LogScoreDialog.tsx`) using Radix UI Dialog components.
 This provides a more focused user experience.
 The parent component (`WodTable.tsx`) now manages the dialog state.
 The core form logic, validation, and state handling (including recent fixes for state reset) were preserved in the new dialog component. **Update:** Ensured the dialog renders within the Radix Theme context by adding an ID to `PageLayout.tsx` and using the `container` prop on `Dialog.Portal` in `LogScoreDialog.tsx`. **Update 2:** Replaced the Rx `Checkbox` with a Radix UI `Switch` component for a toggle-style input. **Update 3:** Rearranged the Date and Rx fields in the dialog to place Date (with label) on the left and Rx Switch on the right on the same line. **Update 4:** Reduced the width of the "Minutes" and "Seconds" input fields for a more compact layout.
 - **Log Score Popover Behavior Fix (Apr 15, 2025):** Resolved issues with the _previous_ `LogScorePopover`:
   1. Fixed a bug where the popover would retain data from a previous edit session when opened to log a new score.
 The form state is now correctly reset after successful submissions (both log and update) and when the cancel button is clicked or the popover is closed.